Pabla007/-60_Days_of_code/README.md

 d[12,60] - In Lesson 5 done notebook [5.14 to 5.16] and will try to complete lesson 5 by tomorrow.

 D[13,60] - In Intermediate ML course in kaggle completed 2 lessons and did some project work.

+d[12,60] - In Lesson 5 learn about dropout prons & cons and done project work and successfully merged 7 raster images into 1 raster image.